foldda/charian/README.md

 **Charian** (pronounced /ka-ri-en/) is a lightweight, dependency-free serialization library for instant cross-application communication.
 It is purpsoely designed for applications whose data models evolve independently.

-Unlike Protocol Buffers, Avro, or JSON Schema, which require adopting to a complex framework for shared schema definitions, code generation, and schema-version management, Charian serialization uses application-controlled data-model resolution which provides these benefits:
+Unlike Protocol Buffers, Avro, or JSON Schema, which require adopting to a complex framework for shared schema definitions, code generation, and schema-version management, Charian serialization uses application-controlled data-model resolution which has these benefits:

 - **No schema, no code gen** — no `.proto` or `.avsc` files, no code generation, and no schema registry to keep in sync.
 - **Resilience to data-model changes** — a field added, removed, or reordered in a data model on one side does not break the other.